pmgledhill102/ace-training-content/ace/content/week2/05-connectivity.md

   * Securely accessing GCP resources from remote offices or users (though BeyondCorp Enterprise is often better for user access).

 ---
+zoom: 0.8
+---

-# VPC Connectivity Options: Cloud Interconnect - Options & Benefits
+# Cloud Interconnect - Options & Benefits

 * **What is Cloud Interconnect?** Provides high-bandwidth, low-latency, private connectivity between your on-premises network and your Google Cloud VPC network.
 Traffic does not traverse the public internet.
 * **Options:**